abhi3700/My_Learning_System_Design/tech-stacks/system_design/README.md

     - low latency due to CDN
 - [ ] Rate limiting
   - Ideally it means if there is a limit of some activity to be done in a given time period.
 E.g. in **TikTok**, suppose there is a limit of 3 short videos that can be uploaded in 10 hrs.
 So, if a user tries to upload more than 3 short videos in 10 hrs, then the user will be blocked for the next 10 hrs.
+- [ ] Caching
+  - recommended to use Redis
+- [ ] Message Broker
+  - recommended to use Redis
 - [ ] Low Level Design
 - [ ] High Level Design
 - [ ] Load balancing